Properties and characteristics

 Which user rights are necessary for working with properties?

-People without admin rights can only see properties if an administrator has granted them access.
+People without admin rights can only access properties if an administrator has granted them access.
 Access rights are defined separately for each role.
-For example, you can only grant the content department access to the properties.
+For example, you can only grant the content department access to the property data.

 Step 1: Which rights should the role have?